Activities & Excursions

 However, chilling and recharging one’s energy reserves doesn’t mean sitting still.
 That’s why we’ve put together a weekly calendar of activities that take place in and around the hotel and are all entirely free of charge to our guests.
 Among them are a wine tasting with the sommelier, a pre-breakfast pilates workout, a cocktail-mixing lesson and a short but testing trek up 1,865 steps to Nocelle, a ‘perched’ village with stunning views down the coast.
 Twice a year, in March and November, Le Sirenuse organizes the non plus ultra of activities: Dolce Vitality an entire week of fitness, healthy eating and restorative yoga in one of the world’s best-equipped open-air gyms – the Amalfi Coast.

 Calendar of Activities

 From October 16th to 28th, 2023

 Messing around in Boats

 That coastline takes on an entirely different aspect when seen from the sea, and it’s no surprise that one of our most perennially popular activities is an excursion on the Sant’Antonio, a glorious old fishing boat that used to belong to our bon viveur of an uncle, Aldo Sersale.
 Another evergreen classic is the boat ride to lunch at Nerano, a seaside village whose stellar restaurants and trattorias are well-known to Amalfi Coast insiders.
-And those who book a stay of at least three nights in one of our Suites or Junior Suites are treated to an excursion on the vintage Riva speedboat that is the Sersale family’s pride and joy.
 Note that all of our boat activities are subject to weather conditions, and may not be available at the beginning and end of each season.

 Exploring the Region